Welcome back, my aspiring cyber warriors!

 So, if I wanted to start the apache web server via the command line, it would be;

-kali > service apache2 start
+kali > sudo systemctl start apache2

 If addition, apache2 has a control script named apache2ctl.
 We can use it to start and stop the apache web server.

-III.
 Networking in Kali

 Throughout this course, we will need to configure and reconfigure our network for optimal hacking.
 To do so we will need to be familiar with a few commands in Linux.
 The first and probably most important is ifconfig.
 It is very similar to windows ipconfig as it will reveal the requisite networking and interface information.

-To acquire DHCP assigned IP address, simply use the dhclient command with the name of the interface, in this case eth0.
+To acquire a DHCP assigned IP address, simply use the dhclient command with the name of the interface, in this case eth0.

-kali > dhclient eth0
+kali > sudo dhclient eth0

 Setting a Static IP